 Description: Long-term care means more than just "nursing home."
-Including all the supports a person needs to maintain their quality of life as they age, long-term care can refer to a variety of settings, such as home care, adult day programs, for professionals who provide care and support to people with memory loss and their family members.

-NOTE: While presentations in this section are designed primarily for family caregivers, they can be adapted respite, assisted living, continuing care communities, nursing homes, and hospice.
-This presentation helps participants consider how best to support success in the future - financial well-being, legal protection, and community assistance.
+Including all the supports a person needs to maintain their quality of life as they age, long-term care can refer to a variety of settings, such as home care, adult day programs, respite, assisted living, continuing care communities, nursing homes, and hospice.
+This presentation helps participants consider how best to support success in the future -financial well-being, legal protection, and community assistance.